top of page

 What Are Boxing Weight Categories?

 There are currently 17 professional boxing weight classes, though amateur and youth boxing may use fewer or slightly different categories.
+Here are the main divisions in today’s professional boxing:

 • Minimumweight (105 lbs)